fabio-teichmann/messenger-app/README.md

 # messenger-app

-messaging app that implements Event-Driven Architecture (EDA)
+A messaging app using Go standard library that implements Event-Driven Architecture (EDA).